Far infrared: Therapeutic modality

 Researchers have observed that among all forms of radiant heat, only far-infrared radiation transfers energy solely in the form of heat that can be sensed by the human body.
 They have found that this type of radiant heat can penetrate the skin up to a depth of approximately 1.5 inches.
 In the field of biomedicine, experiments have been conducted using fabrics woven with FIR-emitting ceramics embedded in their fibers.
 These studies have indicated a potential delay in the onset of fatigue induced by muscle contractions in participants.
 The researchers have suggested that the emission of far-infrared radiation by these ceramics (referred to as cFIR) could facilitate cellular repair.

 Certain heating pads have been marketed to provide "far infrared" therapy, which is claimed to offer deeper penetration.
-However, the infrared radiation emitted by an object is determined by its temperature.
+However, the infrared radiation emitted by an object is determined by its temperature, following the Black-body radiation law.
 Therefore, all heating pads emit the same type of infrared radiation if they are at the same temperature.
 Higher temperatures will result in greater infrared radiation, but caution must be exercised to avoid burns.